Transmasculine Guide: Dosing

 These medications work by preventing testosterone from naturally converting into another hormone called DHT (dihydrotestosterone).
 DHT is the main hormone responsible for male pattern hair loss.

 DHT also plays an important role in developing body and facial hair growth and bottom growth.
 If these changes are desired, it may be recommended to not take finasteride or dutasteride until you are satisfied with your level of facial and body hair growth and bottom growth.
-If finasteride or dutasteride is started too soon, these changes may be limited.
+If finasteride or dutasteride is started too soon, these changes may be limited (though these changes will continue without issue if finasteride or dutasteride is stopped).

 Male pattern hair loss is generally very rare in the first year of T, though if you are still concerned, minoxidil (brand name Rogaine) can be used as a topical hair loss prevention medication, and will not inhibit other desired changes.